 - tell your doctor if you are on dialysis and if you have or have ever had kidney disease.
 Your doctor may tell you not to take dapagliflozin.

-- tell your doctor if you are on a low sodium diet or have or have ever had low blood pressure, bladder cancer, or yeast infections in the genital area.
+- tell your doctor if you regularly drink alcohol or sometimes drink large amounts of alcohol in a short time (binge drinking) or if you are on a low sodium diet.
+Also tell your doctor if you have or have ever had pancreatic disease including pancreatitis (swelling of the pancreas) or have had surgery on your pancreas, low blood pressure, bladder cancer, or yeast infections in the genital area.
 If you are male, tell your doctor if you have never been circumcised.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking dapagliflozin, call your doctor.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking dapagliflozin.